-According to the cognitive-ecological model of social perception, evaluative biases towards individuals or groups can arise as innocent by-products of basic cognitive principles and the information ecology.
+According to the cognitive-ecological model of social perception, evaluative biases toward individuals or groups can arise as innocent by-products of basic cognitive principles and the information ecology.
 In the present work, we derived a novel hypothesis from the model.
 We reasoned that the cognitive principle of differentiation, which prioritizes distinct information, should also apply more specifically to communication processes and serial person descriptions.
 Grice's maxims of effective communication (1975) require the avoidance of redundancies, which recommends differentiation.
 For example, the attribute "engineer" is not well-suited to describe an individual in a group of engineers.
 Instead, effective person descriptions must rely on distinct attributes that differentiate the individual from the general population or a given group or context.
-Crucially, negative attributes are overrepresented among people's distinct attributes because people have fewer negative than positive attributes, and negative attributes are more diverse than positive ones (Alves et al., 2017a; 2017b; 2018).
-Put differently, due to their high frequency and their low diversity, positive attributes are not well-suited to differentiate between individuals.
-Consequently, when perceivers describe several target persons sequentially, the differentiation principle forces them to avoid redundant person descriptions.
-We predicted that later-encountered target persons are described with increasingly distinct and therefore increasingly negative attributes.
+Crucially, negative attributes are overrepresented among people's distinct attributes because people have fewer negative than positive attributes, and negative attributes are more diverse than positive ones (Alves et al., 2017a, 2017b, 2018).
+Put differently, due to their